Robust Synchronous Reference Frame Phase-Looked Loop (PLL) with Feed-Forward Frequency Estimation: Experimental study

 In this section, we present a detailed experimental evaluation of the designed SRF-PLL with feed-forward estimation of the effective frequency $\tilde{\omega}$.
 A picture of the experimental setup (laboratory view) is shown in Fig. \ref{fig:setup}.
 The case study uses the three-phase currents of a voltage source inverter (VSI), which is utilizing the pulse-width modulated (PWM) insulated-gate bipolar transistor (IGBT) modules (Semikron SEMiX303GB12E4s) and operating at a switching frequency of 8kHz.
 The phase currents are measured using the Vacuumschmelze T60404-N4646-X101 current sensors during the field-oriented control (FOC) of two sensored permanent magnet synchronous motors (PMSMs).
 Each motor is equipped with a dedicated rotational encoder: an iC-MU200 magnetic absolute off-axis encoder for PMSM 1, and a Lika AMM8023/BG1-32-X1/S823 encoder for PMSM 2.
 The motion control logic is executed on an FPGA-based control platform (dSPACE 1006).
 The implemented frequency estimation algorithm and SRF-PLL loop are executed in the discrete-time numerical simulation (with the first-order Euler solver) while the sampling rate is set to the same value as the real-time sampled experimental data.

 The assigned estimator gain parameter is $\gamma = 4000$ for both, the torque-varying operation (cf. section \ref{sec:4:sub:2}) and frequency-ramp operation (cf. section \ref{sec:4:sub:3}).
 The PI gains are designed to be the same setting in both experiments by means of the symmetrical optimum approach (cf. section \ref{sec:2:sub:3}): $k_p = 122$ and $k_i=306$.
+Here we emphasize that the same PI control gains were used for both evaluated control schemes: the SRF-PLL without feedforwarding (i.e. $\tilde{\omega}$ set to zero), and the SRF-PLL-FF with $\tilde{\omega}$ estimate injected in feedforwarding, cf. Fig. \ref{fig:OverallScheme}.
 The sampling time is $\tau = 0.00025$ sec, and no additional low-pass or other signal filters are used for acquisition of the experimental data.

 The SRF-PLL evaluation is performed by comparing the reference measured phase angle $\theta$ with the estimated one $\theta^{\ast}$.
 Moreover, the amplitude normalized $\bar{Z}_a(t)$ measurement and the correspondingly SRF-PLL computed